Nagendraindus/SQL-quizapp/README.md

 ### Color Scheme

-The color scheme of the application can be modified by changing the values in the `COLOR_SCHEME` dictionary within the `up.py` file:
+The color scheme of the application can be modified by changing the values in the `COLOR_SCHEME` dictionary within the `python` file:

 ```python
 COLOR_SCHEME = {